 Inequality And Childhood

 Parental experience of adversity is directly passed on to children.
-Poverty of time and resources, domestic conflict, parental mental illness and substance abuse all have a considerable effect on a child’s performance in school.
+The poverty of time and resources, domestic conflict, parental mental illness and substance abuse all have a considerable effect on a child’s performance in school.

 The report also finds that, consciously or subconsciously, teachers are often affected by class and social status prejudice, and may discriminate against children with a perceived lower social status.
 Teacher training does not include objective consideration of the meaning of social class and inequality within education.